Section 5.12 – Football State Championship Rules – boys and girls

-(d) Offside line to be marked with single cones on either side of the pitch at the halfway point of each half.
+(d) Offside line to be marked with single cones on either side of the pitch or a dashed painted line at the halfway point of each half.
+If the field is not 70m long, then the offside line is to be placed 17.5m from the goal line.
 Offside is not judged as per the halfway line as per 11 v 11 player laws.

 (e) Goal size dimensions are 5 metres in width and 2 metres in height.
 Permanent or portable goals must be compliant with the Australian Competition and Consumer Commission’s Consumer Notice No.28 of 2010.

 (f) The goalmouth dimensions have a depth of 10 metres and width of 20 metres.
 The Penalty Spot is positioned 8 metres from goal line.
 The "goalmouth" is the area defined and marked for the goalkeeper in which they can handle the ball.

 (g) Goalkeeper: To restart play after a save or gathering the ball with their hands, the ball must be thrown or rolled from the hands or played from the ground with their feet, within 6 seconds.
 The goalkeeper is not allowed to kick/punt or dropkick/drop punt the ball from their hands.
 Any infringement will result in an indirect free kick being awarded to the attacking team and taken from where the infringement occurred.

 (h) Goal kick: Goal kicks can be taken from anywhere within the penalty area.

 (i) Corner kick & Free kick: Opponents must be at least 5 metres away from the ball until it is in play.
 The ball is in play when it is kicked and moves.

 5.12.9 The point score for all pool games will be:-

 Draw – 2 Points